Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Introduction

 \subsection{Social media hosts patient-reported experiences}

 Discussion around healthcare is widespread on social media platforms such as Twitter, Facebook, and Reddit \cite{househ2014empowering, greaves2013harnessing}.
 Here, patients have the scope to discuss what is important to them in as much detail as they want.
+Online communities offer a sense of social inclusion through shared experience, that can often be sought as a result of suffering and social marginalisation \cite{davison2000talks}.
+As a result, discussion in these communities is of distinct value to understating patient experiences.
 Due to its anonymity and lack of direct face-to-face interactions, social media has been evidenced to elicit high levels of self-disclosure in people, who tend to reveal themselves more intimately than in face-to-face interactions \cite{joinson2007self}.
-This level of self-disclosure may make social media a rich source of information for revealing personal patient-reported experiences to researchers.
+This intimacy through community and anonymity, as well as public accessibility, makes social media a rich and open source of information for revealing patient-reported experiences to researchers.
 Healthcare systems may utilise this information to improve their facilities and procedures.
-Researchers have called for mining social media data as a complementary tool to improve healthcare systems \cite{greaves2013harnessing}.
+Researchers have called for the mining of social media data as a complementary tool to improve healthcare systems \cite{greaves2013harnessing}.
 To aid future researchers in deciding which platform to gather patient experience data from, we summarise the research use of Twitter, Facebook, and Reddit and assess their appropriateness in the context of patient-reported experiences.